Overview of Deep Learning

 Applications of Deep Learning:

 Deep Learning and its innovations are advancing the future of precision medicine and health management.
 Breast Cancer, Skin Cancer diagnostics are just a few examples of Deep Learning in Health Care.
-In coming years computer aided diagnosis will play a major role in healthcare.
+In the coming years computer-aided diagnosis will play a major role in healthcare.

 Computer vision and pattern recognition:

 Describing photos, restoring pixels, restoring colors in B&W photos and videos.

 Computer games, robots & self-driving cars:

 Self-driving cars, beating people in computer games, making robots act like human are all possible due to AI and Deep Learning.